apivadee/scaling-sparkcluster/README.md

-## Auto-Scaling on Apache Spark using Deep Reinforcement Learning
+## To Optimize an Auto-Scaling on Apache Spark using Deep Reinforcement Learning

 ### Directory structure
 ```